solid-design-system/solid/packages/placeholders/README.md

 ## Storybook integration

-To integrate this package into your Storybook you need to add the following lines of code to the Storybook `main.js` file:
+To integrate the images in this package into your Storybook you need to add the following lines of code to the Storybook `main.js` file:

 ```js
   staticDirs: [